 When pedestrians cross against a light or outside of a crosswalk, they might share the blame for the accident.
 However, a pedestrian’s carelessness does not give drivers a license to run them over.
 Drivers have a duty to watch the road and to avoid any accident that is reasonably avoidable.

 Our Atlanta pedestrian accident lawyers use their experience to predict how juries will allocate fault.
-We use those predictions and our skill as trial advocates to obtain verdicts and fair settlements for our clients.
+We use those predictions and our skills as trial advocates to obtain verdicts and fair settlements for our clients.

 Tobin Injury Law – Your Atlanta Pedestrian Accident Attorney

 We represent pedestrian injury victims and their families regarding accidents in Metro Atlanta and throughout Georgia.
 To learn how we can help you, contact our Atlanta pedestrian accident lawyer at 404-JUSTICE (404-587-8423) or reach out to us via email.
 We are available 24/7 and we never charge to answer an accident victim’s questions.